Less is more: New Joint Commission Standards Review

 Sonicu’s system meets all of these steps and is highly recommended.

-Sonicu has more than 500 customers in all 50 states and serves Healthcare, Health Sciences, Pharmaceutical and food service industries.
-Customers trust Sonicu to monitor cold storage temperature, ambient room condition temperature and humidity, air pressure differential and noise.
+Sonicu has more than 500 customers in all 50 states and serves the Healthcare, Health Sciences, Pharmaceutical, and food service industries.
+Customers trust Sonicu to monitor cold storage temperature, ambient room condition temperature and humidity, air pressure differential, and noise.